MateoLeon505/MateoLeon505/README.md

   </h3>
 <br/>
 <ul>
-  <li> 🌱 I'm a multimedia engineering student and full stack web developer.</li>
+  <li> 🌱 I'm a multimedia engineering student and Front-end developer.</li>
   <li> 👀 My focus is on frontend development.</li>
   <li> 💻 I´m currently developing projects to improve my skills.</li>
   <li> 🎯 I'm looking to create elegant and functional web solutions that provide a unique experience to users.</li>